 - Concerns about what happens if they do not like the veneers

 Get details from our post about porcelain veneers removal.

 Can You Fix a Cracked Tooth with a Porcelain Veneer?

 Whether a dentist can restore a cracked tooth with a porcelain veneer depends on the tooth’s location and condition and the extent of the crack.
 Sometimes a cracked tooth also has internal damage.
 A cosmetic dentist must take an X-ray and examine your tooth to determine your treatment options.
 Read about a dental onlay as an alternative to a porcelain veneer.

 Should You Get Dental Crowns Instead of Porcelain Veneers?

 You should not get dental crowns instead of porcelain veneers unless you do not have enough healthy tooth structure for porcelain veneers.
 Even then, an advanced cosmetic dentist will determine whether a custom porcelain onlay can preserve and restore your tooth.
 If a dentist recommends replacing porcelain veneers with dental crowns, consult an accredited cosmetic dentist.

 Can You Switch Dentists If You’re Unhappy with Your Veneers?

 You can switch dentists if you are unhappy with your porcelain veneers treatment.
-We encourage you to avoid the need to change dentists by carefully selecting a skilled provider.
+We encourage you to avoid needing to change dentists or regretting that you have porcelain veneers by carefully selecting a skilled provider.
 But, if you must switch dentists, read our post about how to do it.